Basic Voltage Regulators

 The most commonly used linear regulators are listed below:

 Standard through-hole regulators typically come in TO-220 packages for low current, and TO-3P packages for currents above 1.5A.
 Heatsinking is typically easy, however note that regulators may or may not have a 'hot' tab, with the output electrically connected to the heatsinking tab, particularly in the case of older TO-3 metal can regulators.
-Electrical isolation is required for multiple regulators on the same heatsink, a LM317 adjacent to a LM337 on a heatsink with the output tabs connected are the equivalent of a short, causing high current and failure.
+Electrical isolation is usually required for multiple regulators on the same heatsink -- a LM317 adjacent to a LM337 on a heatsink with the output tabs connected is a short circuit through the heatsink, causing high current and failure.

 As the LM7XXX series regulators are mass produced and relatively inexpensive, 200-500mV of noise can be expected.
 Manufacturer datasheets typically recommend a 10-100uF decoupling capacitor be placed between output and ground to smooth the output, and give voltages clean enough for TTL operation amongst other applications.

 Regulator pinouts are as follows: